37th HS trains for real world operations

 |0

-This work, 37th HS trains for real world operations [Image 1 of 7], by SSgt Christopher Ruano, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 37th HS trains for real world operations, by SSgt Christopher Ruano, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT